radiumsoftware/engineering/blog/_posts/2012-07-24-ux_patterns.md

 some point.
 This is a fact.
 Their use should be minimized.
 They make the user wait and do nothing else.
 Use smart data loading and other techniques to minimize them.

+## Use Smart Data Loading

+Applications should load additional data into their local store while not in use.
+Applications should be smart enough to know what the user's will do next.
+Say you have a parent and child association.
+One view is only about the parent.
+The next screen or view is about the child.
+The application should load the parent and child at the same time.
+This way when the use quickly moves to the child view the data is ready to local to prepare the view.
+Here's another example.
+You're retrieving a collection of parents.
+Retrieve the collection of children in the same or separate request.

 ## Use Animations to Mask Load Times